flatcar-archive/flatcar-docs/docs/setup/releases/switching-channels.md

 Each LTS major release stream has an 18 month support cycle, so there's a 6 month overlap between new major releases.

 The public update channel `GROUP=lts` points to the current LTS release stream.
-This means that it always provides the latest LTS release and, therefore, a major version jump happens when, e.g., the current LTS stream is switched over from `lts-2021` to `lts-2022`.
+This means that it always provides the latest LTS release and, therefore, by default a major version jump happens when, e.g., the current LTS stream is switched over from `lts-2021` to `lts-2022`.
 Since this can be disruptive depending on the customizations and deployed software, the recommendation is to freeze the LTS stream on deployment and manually switch to a newer LTS stream at one's own pace each year.

-The entry in `/etc/flatcar/update.conf` to do so can be added via Ignition or manually (here for only receiving updates for the LTS 2022 stream, i.e., release major version 3033):
+The entry in `/etc/flatcar/update.conf` to opt-out of major version updates can be added via Ignition or manually (here for only receiving updates for the LTS 2022 stream, i.e., release major version 3033):

 ```
 GROUP=lts-2022
 ```

+An alternative is to manage the update rollout through an own Nebraska update server where your manage your own `lts` group (see below).

 ## Jump to another channel with `flatcar-update`